shaurya9800/NCAA-March-Machine-Learning-Mania-2026/README.md

 ## Usage

-Open `all in.ipynb` in Jupyter and run all cells.
+Open `final model.ipynb` in Jupyter and run all cells.
 Kaggle competition data should be placed in the working directory.